 Looking for very simple Origami for Kids?
 Look no further, we have a collection of easy Origami projects for kids.
-Start them of with super simple patterns, and once their paper folding skills grow, move them onto the next project!
+Start them of with super simple patterns and instructions, and once their paper folding skills grow, move them onto the next project!
 There are some HUGE Educational Benefits to Origami!
 Do check them out.

 I used to think that Origami was too hard.
 As you have to be super neat and follow so many instructions to creat a finished origami project.
 But then I realised this wasn’t the case.
 It was all about finding the RIGHT origami beginners project to get you started.
 Many origami patterns are actually quite forgiving and great for kids of all ages.
 I have a lot of carers of dementia patients, that love these easy origami projects too.

 I hope you love these cute and easy origami for kids ideas as much as we do!

 The difference between Origami and Kirigami

 There is also a difference between origami (which is uses a square piece of paper and folding techniques) and kirigami (which can use any shaped paper and requires a little cutting too).